-Two years ago I started an experiment to see if I could afford to retire on my Civil Service pension at 60.
-With the State Pension age at 66 I had to be sure I could learn to live on less money.
-I discovered that by growing a little more in the garden, changing the way I shopped and by tweaking others things I could indeed live on my pension without altering my lifestyle or feeling deprived.
+Three years ago I started an experiment to see if I could afford to retire on my Civil Service pension at 60.
+With the State Pension age at 66 I had to learn to live on less money.
+By growing more in the garden, changing the way I shopped and by tweaking others things I could indeed live on my pension without altering my lifestyle.
 So in October 2016 I retired.
-Its officially the best job I've ever had.
+This year has been a huge but enjoyable learning curve and retirement is officially the best job I've ever had.

 Monday, 10 July 2017

 Where are the weeks going to?
 I thought time passed quickly when I was at work but now I'm retired I'm finding the weeks are rushing by at break neck speed.
 We spent the weekend with family and friends.
 My youngest daughter held a fantastic barbeque on Saturday and I probably ate a little too much.
 Sunday was spent at Alton water with friends.
 It was very hot but we found some shade behind a tree and there was a little bit of a breeze late morning then grew steadily throughout the afternoon.
 Once again we had rain forecast from 9am this morning but nothing has happened so far.
 We are desperate for it on the gardens but also to break this muggy atmosphere.

 I've been picking beans both dwarf green beans and runner every day since Thursday.
 Two lots have gone in the freezer and one used.
 I did dig up another lot of potatoes but the ants have been at them however once scrapped they're fine.
 Everyday I'm getting 10 or so raspberries which we have with yoghurt.
 They will be pruned even harder this year.